MartinuzziFrancesco/rnn-ndvi/README.md

-# rnn-ndvi
-Code for the paper: Learning Extreme Vegetation Response to Climate Forcing: A Comparison of Recurrent Neural Network Architectures
+# Learning Extreme Vegetation Response to Climate Forcing: A Comparison of Recurrent Neural Network Architectures